AccentuSoft/LinkScope_Client/README.md

     - `playwright install`
 2. Windows
    - Download and install the graphviz package from https://www.graphviz.org/download/
-   - `pip install -r requirements.txt`
+   - `pip install -r requirements.txt --upgrade`
-   - `pip install python-magic-bin`
+   - Build the magic binaries from https://github.com/nscaife/file-windows and put them next to the `loader.py` script in the `magic` module folder of your python installation or virtual environment.
+   - `python PatchMagicWin.py`
    - `playwright install`

 The software comes packaged in a 7zip archive.
 Uncompress the archive, and double-click the executable to start the software.
 On Windows, the executable should be named 'LinkScope.exe'.
 On Linux, it should be named 'LinkScope'.